amplify-holding/master_api_key/README.md

 ### Integrating Master Api Key into your Controllers ###

-The core module of this project is "Security::ApiGatekeeper", which has the logic to validate the Api Tokens used to call the APIs.
+The core module of this project is "MasterApiKey::ApiGatekeeper", which has the logic to validate the Api Tokens used to call the APIs.
 The method to restrict access is by either adding a filter to the top of the controller or explicitly calling the method to restrict access.